SoftUni-Internal/interactive-content/EN/03-Conditional-Statements-Advanced/05-Summary.md

 - **Infinite** loops

-  * How to use them properly
+  * how to use them properly

 [/slide]